lingocoder/abi.cli/README.md

 To scan your library's API from the command line, the same input provided to the plugin must be provided to the CLI:

-    java -cp <your_library's_class_path...> com.lingocoder.abi.app.AbiApp -c <classes-dir>  -p <packages-to-scan> -a <artifacts-gav-file> -d <dependencies-file>
+    java -cp <your_library's_class_path> com.lingocoder.abi.app.AbiApp -c <classes-dir>  -p <packages-to-scan> -a <artifacts-gav-file>

 1. The runtime dependencies required by your library.
 These must be included in this tool's classpath (*`-cp <your_library's_class_path...>`*).
 Of course, the [*`com.lingocoder:abi.cli:n.n.n`*](http://bit.ly/abiCLImvn) artifact itself must also be in the classpath
 2. The absolute path of the root directory of your library's classes (*`-c <classes-dir>`*).
 For example: `target/classes`
-3. A list of packages of which your library's classes are members (*`-p <packages-to-scan>`*) For example: `com.example.my.api`
+3. A list of packages of which your library's classes are members (*`-p <packages-to-scan>`*) For example: `com.example.my.api org.acme edu`
 4. The absolute path to a file that contains a list of Maven-style *`G:A:V`* module identifiers of your library's dependencies (*`-a <artifacts-gav-file>`*)
-5. The absolute path to a file that contains a list of absolute paths to your library's dependencies (*`-d <dependencies-file>`*)

 The output when ran through the CLI is the same as that shown for [*the plugin example above*](#run-abi-using-the-jarexec-gradle-plugin).

 ## Helpful Tips On Providing The Required Input

 The ABI Inspector needs you to input [*specific information about your library's dependencies*](#abi-command-options).
 For smaller projects, it would be easy to assemble the required input by hand.
 But for larger projects, you could also leverage a dependency management tool like Ant, Maven or Gradle to automate the preparation of the input.
-They all provide some way to dump a class path.
+They all provide some way to dump info on your project's dependencies.
 First, you would need to define your library's dependencies in the respective tool's build script.
-Here's a Gradle script example of dependencies defined for some library:
+Here's a Gradle script example of module identifiers defining the dependencies required by some library:

     ...
     dependencies {